SE Investors Have Opportunity to Lead Sea Limited Securities Fraud Lawsuit

 LOS ANGELES, Aug.
-11, 2023 /PRNewswire/ -- The Law Offices of Frank R. Cruz announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sea Limited ("Sea" or the "Company") (NYSE: SE).
+14, 2023 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Sea Limited ("Sea" or the "Company") (NYSE: SE).

 Class Period: April 23, 2022 – May 15, 2023